craigprotzel/Mashups/README.md

 * Donwload - a JSON formatter for the browser
 * Explore - [ProgrammableWeb](http://programmableweb.com)
 * Find, Post, & Describe - a url that returns JSON data from an Open API
-* Creat & Upload - a single web page (html file) that displays (some of) the data you found, feel free to copy and paste your data into the DOM, no need to programatically connect your page to the data
+* Create & Upload - a single web page (can be just a single html file) that displays (some of) the data you found, feel free to copy and paste your data into the DOM, no need to programatically connect your page to the data
 * Additional Readings
   * [WebPlatform.org - How Does The Internet Work](http://docs.webplatform.org/wiki/concepts/internet_and_web/how_does_the_internet_work )
   * [Mozilla - Intro to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)